No-Scalpel Vasectomy in NYC

-If you would like additional information about the no-scalpel vasectomy procedure or would like to see if you are a candidate, please contact Dr. Marans at his urology office in Manhattan, NYC today at (212) 206-9130 to schedule an appointment.
-You may also request an appointment online using our secure form.
+If you would like additional information about the no-scalpel vasectomy procedure or would like to see if you are a candidate, contact Dr. Hillel Marans to discuss your options.
+To schedule your consultation at our urology clinic in Midtown Manhattan, NYC, please call (212) 206-9130 or request an appointment online.
+Our urology clinic is conveniently located for men located in Chelsea, Union Square, Murray Hill, and Greenwich Village.